 by CSyphrett, Martin Maenza and Doc Quantum

-“This is Britt Reid with Channel One News at Six,” said an anchorman as the screen lit up.
+“This is Britt Reid with Channel One News at Six,” announced the anchorman, his words resonating through the space.
 “Our top story today is the arrest of Dwight Wicker, former head of the DDI, a formerly top-secret division of U.S. Army Intelligence.”

-“Finally, one of the men involved stepped forward and testified before the Intelligence Oversight Committee.
-This informer is in protective custody until after Wicker’s federal trial.
-He was, quote, ‘urged by a Nemesis to come forward and ease his conscience.’
-The trial date has not been set.
-Dwight Wicker claims he will be proven innocent in a–“
+“Finally, one of the men involved has stepped forward, testifying before the Intelligence Oversight Committee.
+This brave informer is currently under protective custody until Wicker’s federal trial.
+He claimed to have been, and I quote, ‘urged by a Nemesis to come forward and ease his conscience.’
+The trial date is yet to be set, and Wicker adamantly believes he will be proven innocent in a–“

 Unable to listen to any more, Abby reached out and shut off the television.
 She placed the remote on the floor by her chair, her hands trembling slightly.
 Overwhelmed by a torrent of emotions, she buried her face in her hands, allowing silent tears to stream down her cheeks as the past came flooding back.
 She sat like that for a very long time.

 Meanwhile, in the attic of the House of Mystery, Cain, its enigmatic keeper, entered a room filled with mystique.
 Clutching a feather duster in his hand, he approached a crystal ball perched atop a stand in the center of the room.
 With a delicate touch, he began to brush away the dust, revealing the captivating diorama encased within.

 The miniature landmass glowed softly as the light danced and shimmered across its surface.
 Abby, had she been present with a magnifying glass, would have marveled at the intricacies of the scene before her.
 Mountains rose majestically, beaches stretched endlessly, and tiny buildings were scattered throughout, each holding secrets of their own.